scott-eddy/DevConfigFiles/Readme.md

+# Share Look-and-Feel Across Machines
-# This houses some of the configuration files I use for vim, tmux, bash, etc
+This repo houses config files for the tools I use across Linux dev machines.
+It allows GNOME colors/themes, vim, tmux, etc. to all be consistent.